OpenSmock/PharoStreamDeck/webSocket/README.md

 This project permits the communication between a Web page wrote in HTML and JavaScript and a server written in Pharo.
 Its primary features are as described below:
 - Automatic reconnection to the server until one is launched
-- Secure connection by use of the secure WebSocket variant wss://
 - Communication possible between the server and the Web page through JSON strings sent in a WebSocket (use of the following methods: JSON.stringify() and JSON.parse() for the JavaScript side, STONJSON toString: and STONJSON fromString: for the Pharo side)
 - Web page checks if the WebSocket is open before sending a message through the isOpen() method